slint-ui/slint/docs/testing.md

 ### Node driver

 This is used to test the NodeJS API.
-It takes the ```` ```js ```` blocks in comment and make .js file with it that loads the .60 and runs node with it.
+It takes the ```` ```js ```` blocks in comment and make .js file with it that loads the .slint and runs node with it.
 Each test is run in a different node process.
 You need to build the node integration before running the tests, even if the change was on the compiler